 Washrooms in Morocco were not super clean.
 Some had no toilet paper or no water.
 Carry toilet paper with you.

-Also add sanitizer.
-When water isn’t available, you will need hand sanitizer to clean up!
+Also, add sanitizer.
+When water isn’t available, you will need a hand sanitizer to clean up!

 Best time to visit Morocco – Travel tips for Morocco

-Morocco is a huge country with a varied temperature levels.
+Morocco is a huge country with varied temperature levels.
 The central area to the southern side is warm.
-Northern side of the country is cooler.
+The northern side of the country is cooler.
 Like Fes is cooler then Marrakesh in summer months.

-Also the mountainous regions are colder then the rest of the country.
-So yea, it is hard to pick a right time without knowing the destination.
+Also, the mountainous regions are colder than the rest of the country.
+So yea, it is hard to pick the right time without knowing the destination.

 Autumn months are also a great time to visit.
 September to October to be exact.
 We visited in September and the weather was very pleasant and perfect for a full day of exploring.